 About

 While codes may not directly address small business displacement, they address predatory financial practices and policies that sometimes lead to displacement.
 Banks are often complicit in displacement when they underwrite loans to property owners who have a history of tenant harassment and evictions.
-Under the federal Community Reinvestment Act (CRA), banks that are FDIC insured are supposed to help meet low- and moderate-income community credit needs.
-However, CRA regulations do not set any specific benchmarks that banks must meet.
-Advocates are pushing for state and municipal laws that require banks to adopt anti-displacement codes of conduct, but no states or municipalities currently have such codes in place.
+Under the federal Community Reinvestment Act (CRA), banks that are FDIC insured are supposed to help meet low- and moderate-income communities’ credit needs.
+However, CRA regulations do not set specific benchmarks that banks must meet.

 STAKEHOLDERS